Valerie (Zutons song): Mark Ronson and Amy Winehouse version

 English musicians Mark Ronson and Amy Winehouse covered "Valerie" for Ronson's second studio album Version (2007).
 Released as the album's third single on 15 October 2007, the track was first performed by Winehouse on Jo Whiley's Live Lounge show on BBC Radio 1.
-Singer and director Jordan Galland plays the electric piano on this single.
+American singer and director Jordan Galland plays the electric piano on this single.
 Rolling Stone called the cover Winehouse's only "notable recording" after Back to Black.
 Winehouse had previously recorded a slower-tempo version of the song, which appeared as a bonus track on the deluxe edition of Back to Black.
 The song has been featured in 27 Dresses and Amy (2015), a documentary film biography of Winehouse, a U.S. advertisement for Amazon Echo, and the demonstration launch video for the Google Nest Audio.

 Background

 After "Valerie" became a success in the summer of 2006, it found an unlikely fan in Amy Winehouse, who was invited to contribute to a new project with Mark Ronson.
 He claimed Winehouse did not listen to anything written after 1967 and that she was struggling to come up with something that would fit the sessions for Ronson's upcoming album Version.
 After Ronson explained that the album would consist of soul covers of guitar records, Winehouse told him that she might try "Valerie", but Ronson found it very difficult to hear her voice singing that song in his head.
 "I wasn't sure how it would work, but she went into the studio and tried it.
 I loved it", he said.

-Ronson's production of the cover is based around the beat from the Jam's 1982 song "Town Called Malice".
+Ronson's production of the cover is based around the beat from the Jam's 1982 single "Town Called Malice".
 Winehouse also recorded a jazzier, acoustic version for Radio 1's Live Lounge, which was issued at the same time as the Ronson collaboration and a success in its own right, possibly due to download confusion, though it was the Ronson version that got airplay.